BREAST CANCER TREATMENT

-There are a number of treatment options for breast cancer.
+There are a number of breast cancer treatment options in Australia.
 The choice of treatment depends on a number of factors, including:

 - The type of breast cancer